anismhaddouche/Indicators/README.md

 ### What this model does?

 As mentioned before, this model is used in the task `semantic_indicator` of the [flow_2.py](scripts/flow_2.py).
 In order to have an idea of how this model is used, let's suppose that we have a Labdoc that evolves from a version $v_1$ to a version $v_2$ where these versions may be written by the same author of two different authors.
 This model takes these two versions as input and gives a score in $[0,1]$ as output.
-The value $0$ means that the semantic contents of $v_1$ and $v_2$ is completely different where $1$ means that it is the same semantic contents.
-Thus, this model is used two evaluate the semantic evolution of a LabDoc over its versions and results are saved in the file [data/tmp/2_semantic.json](data/tmp/2_semantic.json).
+The value $0$ means that the semantic content of $v_1$ and $v_2$ is completely different where $1$ means that it is the same semantic contents.
+Thus, this model is used to evaluate the semantic evolution of a LabDoc over its versions and results are saved in the file [data/tmp/2_semantic.json](data/tmp/2_semantic.json).

-It is worth to notice that this model is used sequentially between two Labdoc versions.
-For instance, given `v1`, `v2` and `v3`, results is of the form
+It is worth noticing that this model is used sequentially between two Labdoc versions.
+For instance, given`v1`, `v2` and`v3`, results are of the form

 * $similarity(v_1,v_1) = s_1 =1$
 * $similarity(v_1,v_2) = s_2$